 Methods & Patterns of Assessment

-Paper 1: Visual Analysis and themes
+Paper 1: Visual Analysis and Themes

 This is a three-hour written examination (50% of the qualification) which comprises two sections: Visual Analysis & Themes.